SotolitoLabs/sotolitoOS-setup/README.md

-# SotolitoOS Images
+# SotolitoOS
 SotolitoOS is an CentOS spin that integrates extra configurations and packages for create kubernetes clusters and Sotolito Appliances.
+SotolitoOS is proudly maintained by the SotolitoLabs gang from Chihuahua.
+All the documentation and software around it is Open Source so feel free to use it enhance it and send us patches <3.

 ## SotolitoO Distribution
 There are three versions of SotolitoOS: